DataBiosphere/terra-workspace-manager/service/src/main/java/bio/terra/workspace/amalgam/AMALGAM_README.md

 # Amalgam Package

+_NOTE_: This is a deprecated pattern and should not be used going forward.

 Amalgam (noun) _a mixture or blend._

 The WSM service app is configured to contain other Terra components.
 There are two reasons why we want to do this: